 - 7. Panhandle or Flag Lots: "Panhandle" or "Flag" lots, of required width and area will be allowed where terrain makes standard design or frontage impossible or impractical.
-Where such lots are allowed, the street frontage of each panhandle access shall not be less than twenty (20) feet wide and the panhandle access shall not be more than three hundred (300) feet long.
+Where such lots are allowed, the street frontage of each panhandle access shall not be less than twenty (20) feet wide, and the panhandle access shall not be more than three hundred (300) feet long.
 Not more than two (2) such panhandle access points shall abut each other, and if so combined, the width of each panhandle may be reduced to not less than fifteen (15) feet.
-All such access points or combinations thereof shall be separated from each other by the frontage of a standard lot required under to other provisions of these standards. - 8.
-Lot Area: Subdivision lots shall have a minimum lot size as outlined in Table I.

-Where public water and sewer are present the minimum lot area shall be as follows where the property is not zoned:

-- a.
-Single Family 1/3 acre (14,505 sq. ft.) - b.
-Duplex $\frac{1}{2}$ acre (21,780 sq. ft.) - c.
-Multifamily 1 acre; maximum 12 units/acre (43,560 sq. ft.)
+All such access points or combinations thereof shall be separated from each other by the frontage of a standard lot required under other provisions of these standards. - 8.
+Lot Area: Subdivision lots shall have a minimum lot size as per the Rules and Regulations of the Fannin County Health Department. - 9.
+Where public water and sewer are present the minimum lot area shall be as follows where the property is not zoned: - a.
+Single Family 1 acre (43,560 sq. ft.) - b.
+Duplex 2.0 acre (87,120 sq. ft.) - c.
+Multifamily 3 acre; maximum 24 units/acre (130,680 sq. ft.)